Risk management process

 - A catalog of opportunity and risk categories helps to identify all relevant opportunities and risks as comprehensively as possible.

 - We use standardized evaluation and reporting tools for the identiﬁcation and assessment of risks.
 The aggregation of opportunities, risks and sensitivities at the business and Group level using a Monte Carlo simulation helps us to identify effects and trends across the company.

-- Company management is informed about operational opportunities and risks (observation period of up to one year) in the monthly management report produced by the Corporate Controlling unit.
-In addition, the corporate units Corporate Controlling and Finance provide information twice a year about the aggregated opportunity/risk exposure of the BASF Group.
-Furthermore, if a new individual risk is identiﬁed which bears reputational risks or has a more than €10 million impact on earnings, it must be immediately reported.
+- The BASF Group’s management is informed about operational opportunities and risks (observation period of up to one year) in the monthly management report produced by the Corporate Controlling unit.
+In addition, Corporate Controlling and Finance provide information twice a year on the aggregated opportunity/risk exposure of the BASF Group.
+Furthermore, if a new individual risk is identiﬁed which has a more than €10 million impact on earnings or bears reputational risks, it must be immediately reported.

-- As part of our strategy development, the Strategic Planning & Controlling unit conducts strategic opportunity/risk analyses with a ten-year assessment period.
+- As part of our strategy development, the Corporate Development unit conducts strategic opportunity/risk analyses with a ten-year assessment period.
 These analyses are annually reviewed as part of strategic controlling and are adapted if necessary.

 - Our Group-wide Compliance Program aims to ensure adherence to legal regulations and the company’s internal guidelines.
 Our global employee Code of Conduct ﬁrmly embeds these mandatory standards into everyday business.
 Members of the Board of Executive Directors are also expressly obligated to follow these principles.